martinkarlssonio/azure-dataplatform/README.md

 #### Unable to create Blob access in Notebook
 Ensure you are signed in, can be achieved by executing "az login --use-device-code" in seperate terminal.

+#### Expired device code
+Re-run the deployment script and it will automatically refresh the device code.

 <!-- CONTACT -->
 ## Contact